thanos-io/thanos/docs/components/query-frontend.md

   expiration: 0s
 ```

-`expiration` Expiration specifies memcached cache valid time , If set to 0s, so using a default of 24 hours expiration time
+`expiration` specifies memcached cache valid time , If set to 0s, so using a default of 24 hours expiration time

 Other cache configuration parameters, you can refer to [memcached-index-cache]( https://thanos.io/tip/components/store.md/#memcached-index-cache).